Bylaws of the Iowa County Humane Society

 Last Revised March 2021

 Section I. The purpose of this society is the prevention of cruelty to animals, the relief of suffering among animals and the extension of humane education.

 Section II.
-It is the policy of the society to provide humane care and treatment for all animals needing protection in Iowa County; to seek to return lost animals to their owners; and to seek suitable homes for animals without owners.
-The Iowa County Humane Society is a no-kill shelter, as defined by the ASILOMAR Accords.
+It is the policy of the Iowa County Humane Society (the “Society”) to provide humane care and treatment for all animals needing protection in Iowa County; to seek to return lost animals to their owners; and to seek suitable homes for animals without owners.
+The Society is a no-kill shelter, as defined by the ASILOMAR Accords.
 No animal under control of the society may be euthanized (except in emergency situations to relieve suffering or protect staff and other animals) unless the animal is determined to be unadoptable and untreatable, and no other alternative for placement is available.

 Headquarters and Branches

 Section I. Members are not required to reside in Iowa County.
-Individuals eligible for membership shall not engage in commercial exploitation of animals.
 No person convicted of cruelty or neglect to animals or who engages or has engaged in blood sports involving animals may be a member.

 Section III.
 Membership options for each calendar year shall be set at the Annual Meeting.